gaelforget/ECCOv4/example_scripts/README.md

 - setup\_rhel.sh (1) updates software if needed and (2) generates setup\_export.sh; setup\_export.sh (3) defines environment variables that MITgcm relies on; setup\_MITgcm.sh (4) installs MITgcm, (5) compiles and runs a short test, and (6) compiles the ECCO v4 r2 model setup.

 ###step 5:
-- to **submit ECCO v4 r2 to run on 96 vCPUs** via the SGE queuing system, type:
+- to **run ECCO v4 r2 on 96 vCPUs** via the SGE queuing system, type:
 `qsub -pe mpi 96 ./ECCO_v4_r2/example_scripts/run_eccov4r2.sh`
 - during the model run, cluster activity can be monitored using `qhost` and `qstat`.
 The model run normally proceeds from 1992 to 2011 and may take about 8 min to simulate 1 month.
 - once the model run is complete, `qstat` should return an empty list and `tail run/STDOUT.0000` conclude with **PROGRAM MAIN: Execution ended Normally**.